 M cattle wagons

-Although the M code was in continuous use for cattle vans since 1861 the "modern" M van described here first appeared in 1897 For such a large class there were very few variations.
-The main one was that the later M's (780 - 879) had different ends and GYstyle handbrakes.
-3 M's had raised roofs supposedly for the transport of elephants in circus train.
-All variations are shown in "more photos"
+Although the M code was in continuous use for cattle vans since 1861 the "modern" M van described here first appeared in 1897.
+There were two main variations.
+M's 319 - 418 were slightly longer (20 feet versus 18 feet) than the rest of the class.
+The other variation was that the later M's (780 - 879) had different ends and GYstyle handbrakes.
+3 M's had raised roofs for the transport of elephants in circus train.
+The way the diagonal bracing attached to the body also varied slightly within the class.

 CLICK HERE for a 1948 VR article on the transport of stock